Want your next fundraising campaign to be a success?

-The rescue team at CMA sprang into action to save as many turtles as they can, which creates a need for resources.
+The rescue team at CMA sprang into action to save as many turtles as possible, creating a need for resources.

-Enter the development team at CMA, which sprang into action to get the rescue team the funding they need to make it happen.
+Enter the development team at CMA, which sprang into action to get the rescue team the funding they needed to make it happen.

 The results?
 With 18 days left to go in the campaign, they’ve raised 126% of their goal (and counting).